19 Best Egg Laying Chicken Breeds: With Name and Pictures

 • Save

-Their body is yellow and is covered with a blend of black and white feathers.
-The average lifespan of Ancona chickens is about 8 years.
+Their bodies are yellow and covered with a blend of black and white feathers.
+Additionally, the average lifespan of Ancona chickens is about 5–7 years.

 16. Barnevelder Chicken